aliy98/ros-gmapping-movebase/README.md

 ***
   movebase client node:

-  while(1)
+  main()
   {
     initialize movebase client node
-    call master node to get if enable response has been sent from user input get target point from user
+    call master node to detect if enable response has been sent from user input while(1)
+    {
+      get target point from user
       call movebase node to send target point as an action detect if the target has been reached before timeout }
+  }

 ***
   teleop twist keyboard node:

-  while(1)
+  main()
   {
     initialize teleop twist keyboard node
+    call master node to get if enable response has been sent from user input while(1)
+    {
-    call master node to get if enable response has been sent from user input get user command for moving the robot publish the corresponding twist to cmd_vel topic
+      get user command for moving the robot publish the corresponding twist to cmd_vel topic }
   }

  ***
   assisted teleop keyboard node:

-  while(1)
+  main()
   {
     initialize assisted teleop keyboard node
+    call master node to get if enable response has been sent from user input while(1)
+    {
-    call master node to get if enable response has been sent from user input subscribe laser scan topic to detect obstacles get user command for moving the robot if there is an obstacle {
+      subscribe laser scan topic to detect obstacles get user command for moving the robot if there is an obstacle {
         don't move the robot toward it
       } else {
         publish the corresponding twist to cmd_vel topic }
+    }
   }
 ```